 13. Spiky Hair

 Boys with thick hair have lots of styling options.
 One is the spiky look.
 Similar to the faux hawk and pompadour, it’s a haircut that will turn heads.
 Many cartoon characters have this style, making it a favorite with lots of toddler boys.
 Kids with a playful and sporty personality will also love the look.
-Use strong-hold gel to create the spikes and set in place with a blowdryer, if you can get your little one to stay still long enough!
+Use strong-hold gel to create the spikes and set them in place with a blowdryer if you can get your little one to stay still long enough!

 14. Hard Part